laupierre/RNA-Seq_human_pipeline/README.md

 The Singularity containers are in /projects/ncrrbt_share_la/dev_pipe and are the same used for the mouse RNA-Seq.
 The human indexes are located in: /projects/ncrrbt_share_la/dev_pipe2/
-See human_indexes for details on how the STAR and salmon indexes are made.
+See human_indexes for details on how the STAR and salmon indexes are made

+This code was tested to produce STAR or salmon counts.
+The differential genes expression analysis was not implemented.